nicolashuberIT/flight-analyzer/docs/research/research-report.md

 ### Optimization Runs

-Because the optimization parameters have a large effect on the resolution of the data (the larger the cartesian product, the more high-performance combinations are potentially lost in the set), four different calculation runs were performed, each under the following conditions:
+Because the optimization parameters have a large effect on the resolution of the data (the larger the cartesian product, the more high-performance combinations are potentially lost in the set), three different calculation runs were performed, each under the following conditions:

 - Run 1: `OPTIMIZATION_LIMIT` = 100, `OPTIMIZATION_STEP` = 5
 - Run 2: `OPTIMIZATION_LIMIT` = 150, `OPTIMIZATION_STEP` = 5
 - Run 3: `OPTIMIZATION_LIMIT` = 200, `OPTIMIZATION_STEP` = 5
-- Run 4: `OPTIMIZATION_LIMIT` = 250, `OPTIMIZATION_STEP` = 5

 The findings of each run can be found below.